-As we are unable to hold an Open Day this year, we would like to offer you the opportunity of a video meeting with a senior staff member for more information about the College and to answer any questions you may have.
+As we are unable to hold an Open Day this year, we would like to offer you the opportunity of a video meeting with our Principal, Steve Hart, for more information about the College and to answer any questions you may have.
 Please click this link to make a video meeting time.

 Please refer to our BYOD page regarding devices to make sure you purchase one that is suitable for your child’s learning.
 What is important is that you do not purchase an iPad/tablet or Chromebook.A Windows 10 operating system is recommended.
 Office 365 is provided so please don’t buy this.

 With the range of activities and classes we offer it is advised that you purchase the following for next year.
 Some classes will have separate needs if your son chooses those as options.

 To support device use

 -USB memory stick

 Pencil case – Named scissors, glue stick, felt pens, black pen, red pen, pencil, eraser, pencil sharpener, ruler, protractor, highlighter

 1x A4 lined refill pad

 3 x 1B5 exercise book (STEM, Kinesiology, Humanities)

 1 x1E5 (Math/STEM)